Abdel Fattah el-Sisi: Cult of personality

 Kamel Gemilak claimed to have collected 26 million signatures asking Sisi to run for president.
-On 21 January 2014, Kamel Gemilak organised a mass conference call in Cairo International Stadium to call on el-Sisi to run for president.
-On 6 February 2014, the Kuwaiti newspaper al-Seyassah claimed that el-Sisi would run for president, saying that he had to meet the wishes of the Egyptian people for him to run.
-El-Sisi confirmed on 26 March 2014 that he would run for president in the presidential election.
-Shortly after his announcement, popular hashtags were started for and against el-Sisi's presidential bid.
-The presidential election, which took place between 26 and 28 May 2014, saw el-Sisi win 96 percent of votes counted; it was held without the participation of the Muslim Brotherhood's Freedom & Justice Party, which had won every prior post-Mubarak electoral contest.
+On 21 January 2014, Kamel Gemilak organised a mass conference call in Cairo International Stadium to call on Sisi to run for president.
+On 6 February 2014, the Kuwaiti newspaper al-Seyassah claimed that Sisi would run for president, saying that he had to meet the wishes of the Egyptian people for him to run.

+On 26 March 2014 that he would run for president in the presidential election.
+Shortly after his announcement, popular hashtags were started for and against Sisi's presidential bid.
+The presidential election, which took place in May 2014, saw Sisi win 96 percent of votes counted.
+It was notably held without the participation of the Muslim Brotherhood's Freedom & Justice Party, which had won every prior post-Mubarak electoral contest, and continues to remain absent from subsequent elections.